The Layout Pattern

 If

 layout.pyexists, it is the sole authority.
-It must return the HTML content explicitly. -
+It must explicitly return the rendered HTML template. -

 2